C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 # Bonus Features

-1. Now instead of using the async `bcrypt` methods, try using the promise implementation.
+1. Now instead of using the async `bcrypt` methods, use the promise implementation of `bcrypt`.

 1. Once the user logs in, send the user's username to the `home.pug` file.